InfiniteEnigma/woods-coup/README.md

 To run, make sure you have node.js and a Discord bot.
 Put the bot token in the bottom of index.js, then in the directory run "node index.js"

+Using rough help from https://eslachance.gitbooks.io/discord-js-bot-guide/ and built with discord.js (https://discord.js.org/).